billwiliams/pythonml/README.md

 ==============
 ###Python adaptation of the coursera's Machine Learning course  taught by Professa Andrew Ng###
 This is the python adaptation of the machine learning course taught by professa Andrew Ng .
-The codes are translated by [Ndirangu Wilson](wilson.ndirangu@myshoppingmate.com) and are made to replicate the functionality of the ones provided by coursera and written in octave\Matlab
+The codes are translated by Ndirangu Wilson wilson.ndirangu@myshoppingmate.com and are made to replicate the functionality of the ones provided by coursera and written in octave\Matlab
 ###*NOTE*###
 1. The codes contained are not in any way affiliated to coursera and neither is the author/programmer a coursera staff nor working for coursera
 + Python 2.7.6 was used during the creation of the scripts.Generally this should be compatible with any python 2.7.x but cant guarantee functionality  in python 3.x.x